yumium/tech_notes/C++/A gentle introduction to C++.md

 Storage and namespaces

 - Global and namespace variables are allocated static storage.
 They are initialized to zeroes
 - Variables inside blocks (local variables) are allocated automated storage.
-They are no initialized.
+They are not initialized.

 ```c++
 // static vs automatic storage